ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 There are many parties who publish information about artifacts:
 For example, the original manufacturer may provide information about the state of the artifact when it left the factory.
 The shipping company may add information about the transport environment of the artifact.
-Compliance auditors may provide information about their compliance assessment of the artifact.
+Compliance Auditors may provide information about their compliance assessment of the artifact.
 Security companies may publish vulnerability information about an artifact.
 Some of these parties may publish information about their analysis or use of an artifact.